SUBSMART

 Manual process

-Bricklayer record the completion of work on paper.
+Bricklayer records the completion of work on paper.
 It’s difficult to handle paper copy during bad whether or due to the wet site conditions.

 Time consuming